 From their adorable waddle to their admirable parenting, penguins are perhaps the most beloved of all birds.
 What they may lack in grace, they more than make up for with an animated, almost comedic disposition that’s hard to resist, depicted in countless cartoons, children’s stories and even an Oscar-winning documentary.

-January 20th is Penguin Awareness Day, marked to celebrate the plight of these endearing creatures whose numbers have been quietly dwindling at an alarming rate for years.
+Penguin Awareness Day was just this week (January 20th), marking the plight of these endearing creatures whose numbers have been quietly dwindling in the wild at an alarming rate for years.